DevopsDance/chef-cookbook-policyrcd/README.md

 Sets and installs scripts and directory.
 It's mandatory to include this recipe before using `policyrcd` resource.

+## Attributes

+- `default['devopsdance-policyrcd']['dir']` Configuration directory path.
+It's
+  a place where all service policies are kept.

 ## Resources
 ### dnsmasq_conf